sparklingdataocean/gh-pages/_posts/2025-01-20-vectors2gafGNN.markdown

 <p></p>

 <p>
-    This combined graph captures the complexity of geographic relationships by integrating land and maritime connectivity into a single structure.
-It serves as a foundation for analyzing various aspects of international relationships and their influence on socio-economic and environmental factors.
+    The resulting combined graph captures the complexity of geographic relationships by integrating both land and maritime connectivity into a single structure.
+Each node in the graph corresponds to a country, labeled with its ISO 3166-1 alpha-3 code for easy identification.
+This unified graph serves as a foundation for analyzing various aspects of international relationships and their influence on socio-economic and environmental factors.
 </p>

 This image represents the combined graph of countries connected by both land and sea borders.
 Each node in the graph corresponds to a country, labeled with its ISO 3166-1 alpha-3 code for easy identification.